EB2 Visa Guide: Everything You Need to Know About the EB2 Visa

 There are several forms that are required for an EB2 visa.
 Some of which are discussed below.
 My team and I would be happy to answer any questions about these forms.
 We would also be happy to assist you with any of these documents.

-Form ETA-750 is the Application for Alien Employment Certification.
-This form is submitted as part of the PERM labor certification.
-It must be approved before you can submit a petition.
-The only time Form ETA-750 does not need to be completed is if you are filing for a national interest waiver (EB2-C).
-This form is completed by the US employer.
-Approval means that the job is not hurting any American workers.
-For more information about Form ETA-750, click here.
+Form ETA-9089 is the Application for Permanent Employment Certification.
+This form is submitted as part of the PERM labor certification and generally must be approved before you can submit an immigrant petition in most EB2-A and EB2-B cases.
+The only time a PERM labor certification (Form ETA-9089) does not need to be completed is if you are filing for a national interest waiver (EB2-C).
+This form is completed by the U.S. employer.
+Approval means that, under Department of Labor rules, the job offer and hiring will not adversely affect U.S. workers.

 Form I-140

 Form I-140 is the Immigrant Petition for Alien Workers.
-This form is filed by the US employer on behalf of the beneficiary.
-The only time a beneficiary may fill out this form is if they are filing for the national interest waiver (EBC-2) and are filing as a self-petitioner.
+This form is usually filed by the U.S. employer on behalf of the beneficiary.
+The main exception is when someone is filing for an EB-2 National Interest Waiver (EB2-C), in which case the beneficiary may self-petition by filing Form I-140 on their own behalf.
 For more information about the Form I-140, click here.

 7. EB2 Visa Fees

-There are several fees associated with the EB2 visa application process.
-These fees are correct as of the publishing of this guide, but are subject to change.
+There are several government filing fees associated with the EB2 visa application process, and these are adjusted periodically by USCIS and the Department of State.
 Please note that most of these are paid for by the petitioner, not the beneficiary.

-• Other costs (including photocopying, translation, and lawyer fees): vary on a case-by-case basis
+• Other costs (including photocopying, translation, and attorney’s fees), which vary on a case-by-case basis

 8. EB2 Visa Processing Time

 Next, your petition (Form I-140) will need to be processed and approved.
-This usually takes about six months, but in some cases, you can pay for premium processing.
+This often takes several months, and you may be able to request premium processing for a faster decision.
 This guarantees that you will hear a response within 15 days.
 After this, you must wait for your priority date to interview with a consular or USCIS officer.
 For some countries, you can go as soon as your petition is returned.
 For other countries, your date may be several years in the future.
 In particular, those born in China and India should expect longer waits.
 Therefore, while the time can vary widely.
 The EB2 visa application process can take between one to several years.
 My team and I would be happy to provide more information on the expected timeline for your individual situation.

 9. Conclusion